 Advance human health

 In this course, you will learn how to work with people from a range of fitness levels and ages.
-This includes high-performance sport through to general health and fitness, rehabilitation, and management of obesity and weight related health problems.
+This includes high-performance through general health and fitness, rehabilitation and management of chronic disease through exercise.

-This course is accredited by Exercise and Sports Science Australia.
+This course is accredited by Exercise and Sports Science Australia (ESSA).

 Start your unlimited journey today.